apereo/cas/docs/cas-server-documentation/monitoring/Monitoring-Statistics.md

 ...
 ```

-Monitors allow you to watch the internal state of a given CAS component. ````See [this guide](Configuring-Monitoring.html) for more info.

 ## Distributed Tracing

 Support for distributed tracing of requests is enabled by including the following dependency in the WAR overlay: